This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Urinary incontinence (UI)

 is when you lose control of your bladder.
-UI occurs because your bladder cannot store or empty urine properly.
+UI develops because your bladder cannot store or empty urine properly.
 The 3 most common types of UI are stress incontinence, urge incontinence, or both.

 Common symptoms include the following:

-- A bladder that does not empty completely when you urinate
+- You feel like your bladder does not empty completely when you urinate.

-- Urinating often and a need to urinate immediately
+- You urinate often and need to urinate immediately.

-- Leaking urine when you sleep, or waking up with the urge to urinate
+- You leak urine when you sleep, or you wake up with the urge to urinate.

-- Leaking urine when you cough, sneeze, exercise, or laugh
+- You leak urine when you cough, sneeze, exercise, or laugh.